mbarbin/vcs/README.md

 The code documentation of the latest release is built with `odoc` and published to `GitHub` pages [here](https://mbarbin.github.io/vcs).

+## Examples

+Explore the [example](example/) directory to get a firsthand look at how Vcs works in practice.

 ## Build

-This repo depends on unreleased packages that are published to a custom [opam-repository](https://github.com/mbarbin/opam-repository.git), which must be added to the opam switch used to build the project.
+This repository depends on unreleased packages found in a custom [opam-repository](https://github.com/mbarbin/opam-repository.git).
+You'll need to add this to your opam switch when building the project.

 For example, if you use a local opam switch, this would look like this: